Carlos-D-09/DAO_social_charity/frontend/README.md

 ## Description

-Frontend made for Water Support dApp.
+Frontend made for Water Support dApp using the template, provided by de Gear team.

 ### Install packages: